Singapore River Promenade; Raffles Bar

 Tradition.
 Traaadiiition!

-Oh, and it was probably the most overpriced drink I’ve ever had had, S$41 for not a terribly large glass.
+Oh, and it was probably the most overpriced drink I’ve ever had, S$41 for not a terribly large glass.
 The waiter asked me if I wanted another.
 I decided not.
-Besides, I wanted to get back to my hotel before the end of the free cocktails and hors d’oeuvres that the hotel I’m staying in offers me from 5:00 to 7:00 pm.
+Besides, I wanted to get back to my hotel before the end of the free cocktails and hors d’oeuvres that the hotel I’m staying in offers me from 5:00 to 7:00 p.m.

 Discover more from Joel's Journeys & Jaunts